 Secure Suite Life

-You are allowed to make partial withdrawals every year, as long as the amount you withdraw does not exceed 5% of the total accumulation value.
-You also have the option of surrendering your policy fully or partially any time you want.
+One perk of this policy is a five percent bonus on the premium that is added to the total value of the policy.
+Policyholders may make partial withdrawals every year, as long as the amount that is withdrawn does not exceed five percent of the total accumulation value.
+The insured also has the option of surrendering this policy fully or partially at any time.

 Accelerated Death Benefit Rider